TokenCake: A KV-Cache-centric Serving Framework for LLM-based Multi-Agent Applications: Background And Motivation

-The unique structure of multi-agent applications leads to two significant system-level challenges: space contention and time underutilization.

-The heterogeneity in agent importance creates opportunities for space contention.
-As illustrated in Figure~\ref{fig:insight_contention}, an agent on the critical path, like \textit{Node D}, can be stalled if a non-critical agent, like \textit{Node C}, arrives earlier and occupies limited GPU memory.
-A simple memory allocation strategy may preempt the critical agent, forcing it into a costly context recomputation and delaying the entire workflow.
-Our analysis in Figure~\ref{fig:contention_exp} confirms that these events are frequent in agentic workloads.

-The reliance on external tools leads to severe time underutilization of GPU resources.
-Figure~\ref{fig:utilization_model} illustrates the lifecycle of an agent's \KVC during a \fc.
-After the first inference phase, the agent's \KVC its idle in GPU memory while it waits for the external tool to respond.
-This forces the serving system into a difficult trade-off: either retain the \KVC, wasting valuable GPU memory, or evict it to serve other requests, forcing a costly recomputation when the agent resumes.
-Both choices result in inefficiency.
-This problem is substantial; as shown in Figure~\ref{fig:utilization_exp}, at peak moments, as much as $18.5$\% of the used \KVC can be occupied by stalled agents.

-\subsection{Limitations of Existing Serving Systems}
+\subsection{Limitations Of Existing Serving Systems}

-The challenges of space contention and time underutilization expose the limitations of two distinct categories of state-of-the-art serving systems: those that are agent-aware but compute-centric, and those that are KV-Cache-centric but agent-agnostic.
+The challenges of spatial contention and temporal underutilization expose the limitations of two distinct categories of state-of-the-art serving systems: those that are agent-aware but compute-centric, and those that are \KVCc but agent-agnostic.

 A class of recent work has made serving systems agent-aware by incorporating the application's DAG into the scheduling logic.
-Systems like Parrot\cite{parrot} and Autellix\cite{autellix} use this graph structure to mitigate head-of-line blocking by prioritizing critical requests, while Teola\cite{teola} optimizes the execution pipeline for an individual agent's interaction with external tools.
+Systems like Parrot\cite{parrot} and Autellix\cite{autellix} use this graph to mitigate head-of-line blocking by prioritizing critical requests, while Teola\cite{teola} optimizes the execution pipeline for an individual agent's interaction with external tools.

 While these approaches improve high-level orchestration, their focus is fundamentally compute-centric.
 They optimize the order and batching of requests but do not manage the underlying memory allocation.
-Consequently, they cannot prevent critical inversion, as a high-throughput but non-critical task can still occupy GPU memory and cause the eviction of a critical agent's \KVC .
-Furthermore, because they are not memory-centric, they do not address time underutilization, lacking the mechanisms to manage or repurpose the idle \KVC of stalled agents.
+Consequently, they cannot prevent critical inversion, as a high-throughput but non-critical task can still occupy GPU memory and cause the eviction of a critical agent's \KVC.
+Furthermore, because they are not memory-centric, they do not address temporal underutilization, lacking the mechanisms to manage or repurpose the idle \KVC of stalled agents.